skawo/GodMode9-with-Cartridge-Fixer/README.md

 3DS cartridges contain a NAND flash chip, which, if unused for long periods of time, may become corrupted.
 Thankfully, the controller chip has an error correction function which can restore the corrupted data.

-During normal 3DS operation, this function is only run every 10000 reads, every time a cart is inserted and every time the system is powering down.

-This fork of GodMode 9 has been edited to make more extensive use of this functionality; the program can now scan the cartridge for errors, and if they're found, will run the refresh function on that chunk of data until it corrects itself.
+This fork of GodMode 9 has been edited to make more extensive use of this functionality; the program can now scan the cartridge for errors, and if they're found, will re-read the offending chunk of data while running the refresh function until it hopefully corrects itself.
 If your cartridge appears to load infinitely, or frequently crashes from non-gameplay-related reasons, this tool has a chance to fix it.

 <b>To make use of this function:</b><br>